fal-ai/dbt-fal/docsite/docs/Reference/fal-scripts-path.md

             - scripts/after.py
 ```

-But if changed the `fal-scritps-path` value to `scripts`, like specified above, the `schema.yml` would be:
+But if the `fal-scritps-path` value is changed to `scripts`, like specified above, the `schema.yml` would be:
 ```yaml
 version: 2